-No development in modern history has affected individuals more than the Industrial Revolution and the manufacture of textiles played a key role.
-Historians debate just where and when the Industrail Revolution began.
+No development in modern history has affected individuals more than the Industrial Revolution.
+And the manufacture of textiles , especially cotton textiles, played a key role in the Industrial Revolution.
+Historians debate just where and when the Industrial Revolution began.
 We would set it at about the mid-18th century in the English Midlands.
 Some authors might take issue with this, but this would be the most widely accepted view.
 The first industry affected was the textile or clothing industry--one reason that the study of the clothing indusytry is so important.
-It was at this time that workers instead of weaving piece work at home, began to work in factories.
-Here cotton manufacture became especially important.
+Cotton was at first first spun by machinery in England (1730).
+And as a result, workers instead of weaving piece work at home, began to work in factories where machinery could be installed.
+And cotton was especially important.
+Only so much wool could be produced.
+Cotton could be produced in greater quantities and at lower cost than wool.
+Here cotton manufacture became especially important and it was the first industry to be fully mechanized.
+[Ashworth, pp. 7-8.]
 Several inventions at this time were responsible, including the spinning jenny, flying shuttle, and a water-powered loom.
 This was soon followed by the key invention of our time which served as a catalyst for industrial expansion--the steam engine.
 John Newcomen and James Watt developed the steam engine.
 Watt between 1769-84 developed an efficient engine.
 The abundant supplies of coal in Britian combined with the technological advances by British inventors in part explain why Britain led the way in European industrial expansion.
 The significance was that the steam engine was an efficent source of energy that could be put to work in virtually every industry and because inexpensive energy was available, helped develop new industies.
 The railroad was essenially a steam engine on wheels.
 The railroad in turn revolutionalized the world economy.
 Many bulk goods like grain could not be sold at any significant distance from where it was grown or produced.
 The railroad allowed bulk goods to be transportd at great distance for limited costs, including ports where goods could be conducted aound the world.
-At at those ports awaited steam-powered boats, floating steam engines, to effiently move cargos at low cost around the world.
+At at those ports awaited steam-powered boats, floating steam engines, to effiently move cargos at low cost around the world, including India which before the industrial Revolution wa produicung cloth at lower cost than England.
+The spread of the Industrail Revolution to the Continent generally followed the same pattern as in Britain with the mechanization and inroduction of the factory system first in cotton mills.
+[Ashworth, p.
+12.]

 The phrrase "The Industrial Revolution" was poularized in the 19th century bt British economist Arnold Toynbee.
 In addition to the actual tevhnical developments, the phrase includes the broad economic and social consequences which occurred as a result of the technical inovations.

 Historians debate just where and when the Industrail Revolution began.
 We would set it at about the mid-18th century in the English Midlands.
 The actual historical process varies from country to country.
+Cotton was at first first spun by machinery in England (1730).
+And it did not take long for the mechanization process to take off.
 The Industrail Revolution in Britain is usually dated at about 1740/60-1830.
 The dates would be generally later as one looked south and east in Europe.
 Some authors might take issue with this, but this would be the most widely accepted view.
 Western Europe at the beginning of the 18th century was still essentially at the handicraft stage of economic production.
-The American and German Industrial Revolutions are often ascribed to the late 19th century.
+British textile mills created an exponential increase in the production of textils and the damand for cotton.
+The transition to other products was much more rapod as tghe Brirish had already developed the needed machnery abnd a host of scientific diuscovery had opened the advent of our modern era.
+The American and German Industrial Revolutions are often ascribed to the mid- to late-19th century, but both began as in England with textile mills

 Several historical and cultural influences accont for the Industrail Revolution.
 The opening of the Middle East to Europe during the Crusades began a flow of new ideas and stimulated commerce in Medieval Europe.
 The discovery of the New World and forging of trade routes to China, largely by Spain and Portugal further stimulated commerce as well as giving rise to increased speculative thought.
 The Renaisanve which first appeared in Itlay fundamentally changed the Medieval mind giving rise to a spirit of inquiry.
 This spirit was best symbolized by Galileo who rejected recognized authorities and turned to experimentaion and observation.
 This new outlook would lead to the critical scientific discoveries launching the Industrial Revolution.
 One who have thought that given the role of the Italian states, Portugal, and Spain in these processes that they would have lead the European Industrial Revolution.
 In fact, the Cathplic south were some of the last areas of Western Europe to begin the Industrial Revolution.
 Instead it was led by a small kingdom on the perifery of northern Europe--Britain.